ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

     VIRSTAT classic format recording is intended for use with Minitel calls on terminals associated with NPSI lines (Gate or Fast Connect).
 VIRSTAT alternate format recording may be requested for terminals associated with any X25 line (GATE, FASTC, XOT).
 Either of the two VIRSTAT web formats may be requested for terminals associated with HTTP lines.VIRLOG recording may be requested for terminals associated with X25 lines (GATE, FASTC, XOT) and HTTP lines.
 For terminals associated with all other line types (including /GATE, /PCNE, and /FASTC) the statistics field should be left blank.
 Refer to the “Audit and Performance” chapter of the VIRTEL Messages and Operations Guide for details of the VIRSTAT and VIRLOG record formats.
 Repeat
     Up to 4 decimal digits indicating the number of desired repetitions of this terminal definition.
-See “Repeated fixed entries”, page 115 for more details and examples.
+See “Repeated fixed entries” for more details and examples.
     A repeat count of blank, zero, or 1 indicates definition of a single terminal.

 7.4.
 Choosing A Definition Mode